-Once grass has been tracked onto carpet, the sooner it can be removed the easier it will be to remove the stain.
+Once clumps of grass have been tracked onto a carpet, the sooner they can be removed the easier it will be to remove the stains.
 Begin by vacuuming up as much loose grass and soil as possible.

-Next, mix a solution of one tablespoon dish washing or laundry detergent with two cups cool water.
-Dip a clean, white cloth or cellulose sponge into the solution and wring to remove excessive liquid.
+Next, mix a solution of one tablespoon dishwashing or laundry detergent with two cups cool water.
+Dip a clean, white cloth or cellulose sponge into the solution and wring to remove excess liquid.
 Working from the outside edge of the stain toward the center, sponge the solution onto the stain.

-Allow to air dry and check that all of the stain is removed.
+Allow the carpet to air dry and check that all of the stains are removed.
 If the stains remain, mix a solution of oxygen bleach and water following the package directions.